 - Teaching methods

-- Lectures including brief discussions.
+- Lectures including brief discussions with students.

 - Assessment methods

 - Examination is based on written test and/or oral interview.
 At least 50% of correct answers are required to pass the test.
 During the interview, students are expected to answer 1 - 2 questions of examinator.
 The questions deal with issues described during the course.

 - Further comments (probably available only in Czech)